 Where a Class of Shares is denominated in a currency other than the Base Currency of the relevant Fund the Directors shall at the time of creation of such Class determine if such Class of Shares shall be constituted as a Hedged Share Class or an Unhedged Currency Share Class.
 The costs and gains/losses of any hedging transactions relating to a Hedged Share Class shall accrue solely to the Shareholders in such Class and shall not form part of the assets of the relevant Fund or constitute a liability of the relevant Fund.
-Any hedging transaction relating to a Hedged Share Classes must not be leveraged as a result of such hedging transactions.
+Any hedging transaction relating to a Hedged Share Class shall be valued in accordance with the provisions of the Articles.
+Hedged Share Classes must not be leveraged as a result of such hedging transactions.